M. Sc. Renewable Energy and Data Engineering

-Due to the large number of applications which are received every year a two part application process has been introduced:
+Due to the large number of applications we receive every year, a two part application process has been introduced:

 Within four weeks applicants will be notified as to whether or not they have been selected to provide a complete application (Part 2).
-The selection committee tries to make it's decision as quickly as possible to enable students, that are not chosen to participate in Part 2, to pursue other opportunities.
+The selection committee tries to make its decision as quickly as possible to enable students not chosen for Part 2, to pursue other opportunities.

 Master of Science (M.Sc.)